Metatarsal Shaft Fractures

 Clinical Presentation

-Metatarsals are the main bones of the forefoot.
-A break (fracture) in one or more of the metatarsals is associated with fair bit of swelling and pain in this area.
-Usually the soft tissue overlying the bones remains intact, but in some instances, the bones will break through the skin creating an open injury which is a surgical emergency.
-Common mechanisms for having a metatarsal shaft fracture(s), include, falling from a high height and landing on your feet, jamming your foot into the break pedals in the course of a motor vehicle collision, loading the foot and twisting it in the course of changing directions during a sporting event and perhaps, most commonly, dropping a heavy object on the forefoot.
+Metatarsals are the five long bones that connect the forefoot to the midfoot.
+A break (fracture) in one or more of the metatarsals is often associated with significant swelling, and also pain in the arch of the foot or at the pads of the forefoot.
+Usually the soft tissue overlying the bones remains intact, but in some instances, the bones will break through the skin, creating an open injury, which is a surgical emergency.
+Common mechanisms for having metatarsal shaft fracture(s) include falling from a high height and landing on the feet, jamming the foot into the brake pedals in the course of a motor vehicle collision, loading the foot and twisting it in the course of changing directions during a sporting event, and most commonly, dropping a heavy object on the forefoot.
+Overloading of the foot can also result in stress fractures of the metatarsal.
+This can occur when either: 1) the force on the foot is greater than the bone can handle, or, 2) everyday forces cause fracture because of poor bone quality.

 Physical Exam

-In the case of an isolated metatarsal shaft fracture there will be tenderness and swelling localized to the injured area.
-In the case of multiple fractures, the painful, swollen area will be larger and correlate to the involved bones.
-There may be some numbness in the toes.
-It will be important to assess the blood supply to the toes; at times this can be affected.
+In the case of an isolated metatarsal shaft fracture, there will be tenderness and swelling localized to the injured area.
+In the case of multiple metatarsal fractures, the painful, swollen area will be larger and will correlate to the involved bones.
+During the acute phase of the injury, there may be bruising that extends toward the toes.
+There may also be some numbness in the toes.
+The purpose of the exam is to assess the position of the toes, the toe alignment, as well as the blood supply to the toes.

 Imaging Studies